MONEI/Shopify-api-node/README.md

   solution to obtain an access token, take a look at the [shopify-token][] module.
 - `autoLimit` - Optional - This option allows you to regulate the request rate in order to avoid hitting the [rate limit][api-call-limit].
-It can be a boolean or a plain JavaScript object.
-When set to `true` requests are limited to 2 per second.
-When using an object, the `calls` property specifies the maximum number of allowed requests and the `interval` property the timespan in milliseconds where the limit is calculated.
-For example `{ calls: 4, interval: 1000 }` specifies a maximum of 4 requests per second.
+Requests are limited using the token bucket algorithm.
+Accepted values are a boolean or a plain JavaScript object.
+When using an object, the `calls` property and the `interval` property specify the refill rate and the `bucketSize` property the bucket size.
+For example `{ calls: 2, interval: 1000, bucketSize: 35 }` specifies a limit of 2 requests per second with a burst of 35 requests.
+When set to `true` requests are limited as specified in the above example.
   Defaults to `false`.
 - `timeout` - Optional - A number that specifies the milliseconds to wait for the server to send response headers before aborting the request.
 Defaults to